Jukebox History 1888-1913

 destinctive mark of most European style machines was

-that they often played Pathé 'hill-and-dale'
+that they often played Pathé 'hill-and-dale' records, which were

-a rounded needle in contrary to the ordinary needle-cut records.
-By using a
+phono-cut.
+They were played with a rounded needle in contrary to the ordinary

-rounded needle instead of a pointed one the wear of the records was less
+needle-cut records.
+By using a rounded needle instead of a pointed one the wear

-the cabinet below the mechanism of the salon gramophones shelves for extra
+were suitable for public use.
+In the cabinet below the mechanism of the salon

-records could be found in order to give the patron an option.
+gramophones shelves for extra records could be found to give the patron an

 The